TWiStErRob/twisterrob.github.io/_posts/2015-06-13-git-pull-request.md

 ## Update remote

-`stranger-head-branch` is usually the `master` branch and `my-pr-branch`'s name is highly correlated with what your PR is representing.
+`stranger-head-branch` is usually the `main` branch and `my-pr-branch`'s name is highly correlated with what your PR is representing.

 ```shell
 me@laptop$ git checkout stranger-head-branch